- Social Studies

 FRENCH: 4 periods per week

-The levels taught are in line with DELF’s exams of French Ministry of Education.
+The levels taught are in line with DELF’s exams of French Ministry of Education and the levels of the Council of Europe' s Common European Framework of Reference for Languages (CEFRL).

-Reference Book (among a variety of customized material) : Et Toi 1 Manuel + Exercise book.
+Reference Book: Et Toi 1 Manuel + Exercise book.
 (A1 of CECR) or Et Toi 2 Manuel + Exercise book.
 (A2.1 of CECR)

 Homework: Text comprehension, grammar, vocabulary, reading and writing